 Take Away Message

-Regular consumption of fermented and probiotic foods has the potential to optimize gut health – however, probiotic bacteria will not ‘set up shop’ in your gut forever, and do get excreted from your body over time.
+Regular consumption of fermented and probiotic foods has the potential to optimize gut health.
+However, probiotic bacteria will not ‘set up shop’ in your gut forever.
+They do get excreted from your body over time.

-If you stop eating fermented foods the benefits will ‘wear off’ over time, which is why we encourage our clients to consume a range of probiotic and fermented foods.
+If you stop eating fermented foods the benefits will ‘wear off’ over time.
+Which is why we encourage our clients to regularly consume a range of probiotic and fermented foods.

 What else can we do to have lasting benefits to promote gut health?
 In the next part of our two-part series on fermented foods, we will discuss how to optimize gut health by nurturing your own set of good bacteria with prebiotic foods.